-Each KIIS student must take at least one three-credit course for academic credit during a summer program.
+Each KIIS student must take at least one three-credit course for academic credit during a Summer or Winter program.
 Typically, most summer students take two three-credit courses (the program fee is the same).
+Winter students may only take one three-credit hour course.
 Semester students are required to take at least 12 credit hours.

-Only four of KIIS's 26 Summer programs have a language requirement (Munich, Paris II, Spain I & Spain II).
-All other programs have no language requirement, and the vast majority of KIIS courses are taught in English.
-As part of our efforts to promote the study of foreign languages, KIIS offers participating students the opportunity to enroll in language courses (though you are not required to take a language course).
+Only four of KIIS's over two dozen Summer and Winter programs have a language requirement (Munich, Paris II, Spain I & Spain II).
+All other programs have no language requirement.
+The vast majority of KIIS courses are taught in English.
+As part of our efforts to promote the study of foreign languages, KIIS offers students the opportunity to enroll in language courses on some non-language programs (though you are not required to take a language course).

 While the classroom experience abroad often differs greatly from that on U.S. campuses, KIIS adheres to all of the applicable regulations of its Sponsoring Institution, Western Kentucky University (WKU) and utilizes WKU's academic and accreditation standards from the Southern Association of Colleges and Schools (SACS).
 Each KIIS course totals at least 37.5 instruction hours.

-Note: with the exception of certain language courses, most KIIS summer courses do not have prerequisites.
+Note: with the exception of certain language courses, most KIIS summer and winter courses do not have prerequisites.
 Course offerings are subject to change according to enrollment.

 KIIS program participants are expected to be punctual, attend all classes, meetings, and required excursions, and remain with the program for the full academic period.
 Unexcused absences from classes and/or mandatory meetings/excursions will result in a lowering of the student's final grade, as will excessive tardiness.
 Multiple unexcused absences could result in expulsion from the program.
 Any absence from an academic session must be excused for medical reasons.

-As part of the online application process, students must select their desired summer or semester courses.
-However, admitted students will have the opportunity to make changes to their selections.
-Ten days prior to the April (summer) student orientation, accepted students will receive a course registration sheet.
-Students must complete and email the registration sheet to firstname.lastname@example.org.
-If you are undecided about your desired KIIS program courses, you may wait until the April orientation to hear more about each individual course from the various professors and then complete and submit your course registration sheet at that time.
-All admitted students must submit their course registration sheets at or prior to the April orientation.
+As part of the online application process, students must select their desired Summer, Winter, or Semester courses.
+However, accepted students will have the opportunity to make changes to their course selections in their KIIS account during a time-period before the KIIS student orientation.
+If you are undecided about your desired KIIS program courses, you may wait until the KIIS orientation to hear more about each individual course from the professors present and then make your changes.

-The same course registration procedure applies for KIIS semester students.
-Spring and Fall Semester students will receive their course registration sheet two weeks prior to their respective orientations.
+The same course registration procedure applies for KIIS winter or semester students.

 Mandatory Student Orientation